crynux-ecosystem/genki-dama/README.md

 Validators are responsible for evaluating the performance from each miners, and set weights to each miner.

-Although it is difficult to evaluate data quality directly, validators can evaluate the performance of finetuned model, and set weights considering these factors:
+When evaluating the performance of finetuned models, the following factors will be taken into account:

-* Model quality: model will be evaluated by cross-validation with other datasets.
+* General model quality: the model quality will be evaludated, such as the quality of the output text/music, the relevance of the output to the input text prompt.
-* Data similarity: validators set higher weights to data with less similarity to encourage miners provide diversified data.
+* Data diversity: validators set higher weights to data with less similarity to encourage miners provide diversified data.
-* Shapley value: each data will be calculated to its shapley value as the contribution of data.
+* Miner contribution: each miner's contribution to the final FL aggregated model will be evaluated, miners with higher contribution will get higher weights.
+Metrics such as [Shapley Value](https://en.wikipedia.org/wiki/Shapley_value) could be used to evaluate the miner's contribution in a FL model.

-Validators order miners by their commit timestamp, and weight them with the score: (0.95 - data_similarity) * ∆loss * shapley
+The metrics varies between Damas.
+Detailed metrics will be given in the description of each Dama.

 ## Roadmap